orelger/Competitive-programming/README.md

 # orelger-Competitive-programming

-Solutions to CS Academy an HackerRank problems
+Some of my solutions to CS Academy and HackerRank problems

+feel free to use them